axibase/atsd/sql/README.md

 #### PERCENTILE

+The `PERCENTILE` function calculates the number which is greater than the specified _percentage_ of values in the given period.

-The `PERCENTILE` function accepts `percentile` parameter within the `[0 to 100]` range as the first argument and a numeric expression as the second argument, for example `PERCENTILE(75, value)`.
+The function accepts `percentile` parameter within the `(0, 100]` range as the first argument and a numeric expression as the second argument, for example `PERCENTILE(99.9, value)`.

-Note that `PERCENTILE(100, value)` is equal to `MAX(value)`, however `PERCENTILE(0, value)` is not allowed.
+* `PERCENTILE(100, value)` is equal to `MAX(value)`
+* `PERCENTILE(0, value)` is not allowed and returns `NaN`.

-The percentile [calculation method](https://commons.apache.org/proper/commons-math/javadocs/api-3.0/org/apache/commons/math3/stat/descriptive/rank/Percentile.html) uses `N+1` as the sample size and performs linear interpolation between consecutive values.
+The percentile [calculation method](https://commons.apache.org/proper/commons-math/javadocs/api-3.0/org/apache/commons/math3/stat/descriptive/rank/Percentile.html) uses `N+1` as the input array size (`N` is the number of samples in the period) and performs linear interpolation between consecutive values.

 #### FIRST